Speedinvest Blog

 We’ve partnered with Gigs, the first telecom-as-a-service platform with custom phone and data plans that allows customers to subscribe and manage their phone plan with just a few clicks.
 They pulled in an impressive $21 million Series A to help them scale in response to growing demand.

 There’s also our partner Gitpod, an open source development platform for teams used by more than 750,000 developers to efficiently and securely develop software together.
-On the heels of their $25 million Series A led by Tom Preston-Werner (Founder of GitHub).
-Gitpod introduced Cloud Development Environments (CDEs) to solve the ‘works on my machine’ problem.
+On the heels of their $25 million Series A led by Tom Preston-Werner (Founder of GitHub), Gitpod introduced Cloud Development Environments (CDEs) to solve the ‘works on my machine’ problem and announced a new partnership with the Linux Foundation.

 “We’ve seen many outstanding SaaS companies in Germany, next to amazing applications also (and especially) in the API and dev tooling space.
 Hence we’ve decided to double down on the German market and recently increased the size of our SaaS & Infra team in Germany.
 We’re beyond excited to meet the next wave of outstanding entrepreneurs.” –– Markus Lang, Partner at Speedinvest